-- enough dimensions that the Maxwell term becomes marginal or relevant and we can have a Coulomb phase. - partial Higgsing to \mathbb{Z}n .
+- enough dimensions that the Maxwell term becomes marginal or relevant and we can have a Coulomb phase. - partial Higgsing to $\mathbb{Z}n$ .
 Condensing electric charge makes monopoles heavy. - lots of charged degrees of freedom at low energy.
 One way to describe their effects is that they produce zeromodes on the monopole configuration, and the monopoles only contribute to higher-dimension operators involving insertions of the light fields.
-(Interesting constraints on how many modes is enough, from strong-subadditivity of the entanglement entropy, were derived here.
-Partons which are gapless at points in k-space are called algebraic (something) liquids; the 'something' is whatever visible quantum numbers they carry, e.g. spin; if they happened in this model it would be charge.
+(Interesting constraints on how many modes is enough, from strong-subadditivity of the entanglement entropy, were derived here.)
+Partons that are gapless at points in k-space inhabit phases called algebraic (something) liquids; the 'something' is whatever visible quantum numbers they carry, e.g. spin; if they happened in the model (2.42), it would be charge.
 If the partons form a Fermi surface, that is certainly enough (Sung-Sik Lee reviews his proof of this in the notes linked above).
 This is a kind of spin liquid which may have been observed in various materials in the past decade or so. - in D = 2 + 1: the Chern-Simons term $a \wedge da$ is marginal, and can gap out gauge dynamics, as we saw in §2.2, producing a stable, deconfined, topological phase.
+Mutual CS terms can accomplish the same goal.